 A brief intro to us

 You'll be able to tell from our tech-stack below that we're serious about software product development.
 We focus on long-term projects and lasting business relationships.
 We become our clients' trusted advisors on tech, and embed ourselves into their businesses to help them solve crucial problems and grow with software.

-We aim to get our clients a return on investment ASAP so their projects become sustainable sooner — meaning we know we'll have to support the software with maintenance cycles in the future.
-This means our decision-making has to be long-term and not bandwagon-driven.
+We aim to get our clients a return on investment ASAP so their projects become financially sustainable sooner — meaning we know we'll have to support the software with maintenance cycles in the future.
+This means our decision-making focuses on long-term solutions.